 If you would like more information or would like to book a lesson, call me on 01905 864354 or send me a message.

-I currently teach on Monday, Tuesday and Wednesday at 3 Seymour Avenue in Worcester and on
+I teach at 3 Seymour Avenue in Worcester WR3 7LT.

 Please see this page for more details.